Northeast Siberian taiga: Location and description

 The ecoregion covers an area about 1,800 km west–east by 1,000 km north–south.
 The western border is the Lena River; beyond that is the East Siberian taiga ecoregion.
 The eastern edge is the Kolyma River, beyond which farther east is the Bering tundra ecoregion.
 To the north is a strip Arctic coastal tundra about 100 km wide, the Northeast Siberian coastal tundra ecoregion.
 The Okhotsk Sea to the south completes the outline of the ecoregion, but internally the Verhkoyansk and Chersky mountains (which are in the "Cherskii-Kolyma mountain tundra" ecoregion) confines the ecoregion into valleys and lowlands.
 The region is in the Palearctic realm (Euro-Siberian region).
 It covers 1670283 km2.

-The Verkhovyansk Range is an "L-shaped" range that runs down the east side of the Lena before turning west–east across the south of the ecoregion.
-They Chersky Range runs northwest-to-southeast through the middles of the region.
+The Verkhoyansk Range is an "L-shaped" range that runs down the east side of the Lena before turning west–east across the south of the ecoregion.
+The Chersky Range runs northwest-to-southeast through the middle of the region.
 Their upper slopes and peaks are too cold and dry to support the forests and flora of the lowlands in the Northeast Siberian taiga ecoregion.
-To the east and north of the mountains is the Kolyma River basin.
+To the east and north of the mountains lies the Kolyma River basin.
 In addition to the Kolyma River, the ecoregion contains the Indigirka River and the Yana River.